enlivenapp/pubvana/README.md

-# Pubvana Core
+# Pubvana

+### Blogging and Small business CMS

+Pubvana is a re-brand of Open Blog v3 (with added functionality).
+See Change Log below

 ## BETA - Do Not use in production -

-Core files for Pubvana

 #### Composer Installation

+* Latest Stable - `composer create-project enlivenapp/pubvana [project folder]`
-* dev `composer create-project --stability dev enlivenapp/pubvana`
+* Developers - `composer create-project --stability dev enlivenapp/pubvana [project folder]`

-Pubvana is a Re-brand of Open Blog v3 with added functionality.
-See Change Log below
+#### Download

+Visit https://pubvana.org/downloads to download the latest version of Pubvana to install on your self-hosted server.

 #### Change Log